auroraextensions/magentobackports/README.rst

     What happens if our Magento version provides one of the backported classes?

-| Nothing happens, that's what.
-Composer will use the original version, if it is available, or
+| Composer will use the original version if it is available, or the backported version if not.
-| the backported version, if the original version is not available.

 |